jewelsofthought/neshama/site/posts/freedom/week_1/chesed_gevurah.md

 | Physical states                                                           | Mental associations and reactions                          |                  |
 | Can be observed through the physical reaction                             | Can be hidden                                              |                  |

 Emotions are natural phenomenon.
-They can be considered as physical and instinctive since they arise from our bodies’ responses to external stimuli.
+They can be considered as physical and instinctive since they arise from our bodies' responses to external stimuli.
 For example, when you are in an unknown place, you may feel a range of emotions such as curiosity and fear.
 Since emotions are physical states, they can be measured by physical factors such as facial expressions, body language, blood flow, etc. Emotions are considered to be irrational, illogical and unreasonable since they are carried out by the limbic system, which is separate from the neocortex, which deals with reasoning, conscious thoughts, and decision making.

-Feelings are mental experiences of body states, which arise as the brain interprets emotions, themselves physical states arising from the body’s responses to external stimuli.
+Feelings are mental experiences of body states, which arise as the brain interprets emotions, themselves physical states arising from the body's responses to external stimuli.
 </div>
 </details>